Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 `==` check without raising an exception.

-If instead we want to only support exactly `myscript.py help` with no further arguments, we could modify the check just slightly
+If instead we want to only support exactly `myscript.py help` with no further arguments, we could modify the check just slightly:

 ```py
 import sys